LoginRadius/apidocs/database/supportdocs/docs/single-sign-on/tutorial/custom-identity-providers/overview.md

 The details of these two protocols are explained in the section below.

+## Integrations

+Our pre-configured templates allow you to manage your Custom Identity Provider integrations easily.
+LoginRadius enables you to swiftly configure These integrations, allowing users to log in once and seamlessly access multiple applications.
+Presently, LoginRadius supports the pre-built integration template for the providers mentioned below.

+- Salesforce
+- Azure AD
+- Google Workspace
+- PingIdentity
+- Okta

+You can refer to the [Pre-Built Connections](/single-sign-on/tutorial/custom-identity-providers/pre-built-connections/) document for more details on Integrations.

 ### OAuth2

 OAuth2 is an authorization delegation protocol that allows one party to access a customer's resources stored with another party without sharing any credentials.